Kgosi Ntlhe: Club career

 Born in Pretoria, Ntlhe joined Peterborough United in 2009 from Southside United and signed a two-year apprenticeship in the summer of 2010.
 He signed his first professional contract for the club in February 2011.
 In October 2011, Ntlhe joined Southern Premier side St Albans City on a one-month loan deal.
 He made his debut for the Saints in a 2–2 draw with Bedford Town.
 On 21 April 2012, Ntlhe made his professional debut for Posh, coming on as a half-time substitute for Lee Frecklington in a 2–2 draw with Watford.
 Following the club's relegation to League One in 2013, Ntlhe played regularly in the following two seasons.
-However, he only made eight appearances in 2015-16 and joined Stevenage on undisclosed terms at the end of that season.
+However, he only made eight appearances in 2015–16 and joined Stevenage on undisclosed terms at the end of that season.

 After one season with Stevenage, Ntlhe was released in June 2017.

 In July 2017, he joined Rochdale on a two-year contract.
 He was offered a new contract by Rochdale at the end of the 2018–19 season.

 Instead, on 4 July 2019, Ntlhe signed for EFL League Two side Scunthorpe United on a one-year deal.

 In September 2020 he signed for League Two newcomers Barrow.
 After two seasons with the club, he was released in May 2022.

 On 12 July 2022, Ntlhe returned to former club Scunthorpe United on a six-month deal following their relegation to the National League.
 He left the club in January.

+On 10 August 2024, Ntlhe joined Banbury United of the Southern League Premier Division.